Child, 18 months, tased in scuffle between father and police in Schuylkill Haven

 Joshua King ran to a neighboring house and still refused to obey commands, so police shot him a third time with a Taser.
 He again pulled out the darts and went through a small opening between two buildings.
 He was found lying in a yard in the area of Skook Auto Sales.

-Jacoby said officers caught up with King but he enter an unlocked vehicle, threw a full tool box at them and jumped in the driver's seat and locked the doors.
-Bayer smashed out the driver's side window of the vehicle, but King exited through the passenger's side where Windell Tased him and he was finally subdued.
+Jacoby said officers caught up with King but he entered an unlocked vehicle, threw a full tool box at them, jumped in the driver's seat and locked the doors.
+Bayer smashed out the driver's side window of the vehicle, but King exited through the passenger's side, where Windell tased him and he was finally subdued.

 He was arraigned by on-call Magisterial District Judge David A. Plachko and committed to Schuylkill County Prison unable to post $50,000 straight cash bail.